ernst-schwaiger/IDP/acc/README.md

     qt6-wayland-dev
 ```

-running qt creator on WSL: Set environment variable to tell qt to use X11 instead of
-(default) wayland before execution `QT_QPA_PLATFORM=xcb qtcreator`.
+Running qt creator on WSL for tesing GUI on host: Set environment variable to tell qt to use X11 instead of (default) wayland before execution `QT_QPA_PLATFORM=xcb qtcreator`.

-for building the documentation:
+For building the design document:
 ```bash
 sudo apt install -y texlive latexmk texlive-latex-extra
 ```